 Improvements to a rail spur and an associated unloading facility

 Westfield | Pioneer Valley Railroad | $150,000 award

 Rehabilitation of a rail spur serving the DCP propane terminal

 Holyoke | Pioneer Valley Railroad | $495,000 award

-Repair of an an out-of-service bridge.
-When complete, the Pioneer Valley Railroad and Pan Am Southern will once again be able to interchange rail cars via their track interconnection in Holyoke.
+Repair of an an out-of-service bridge which allowed the Pioneer Valley Railroad and Pan Am Southern to interchange rail cars via their track interconnection in Holyoke.

 Holyoke | United Materials Management | $500,000 award